-The terms Thermogravimetric Analysis (TGA) describe an experimental method whereby changes in mass are used to detect and to measure the chemical and, less frequently, the physical (e.g., sublimation) processes that occur on heating a reactant under investigation.
+The terms Thermogravimetric Analysis (TGA) describes an experimental method whereby changes in mass are used to detect and measure the chemical and, less frequently, the physical (e.g., sublimation) processes that occur on heating a reactant under investigation.

 Data obtained by this method are often more accurate than those from other techniques.